 Kilimanjaro National Park is home to a fascinating array of wildlife, including:

 The larger animals, such as elephants and buffaloes, usually inhabit the lower slopes of Kilimanjaro.
 Fortunately, they stay away from trekking camps.
-Although they occasionally venture into the forest or higher regions, it’s unlikely you’ll see them during your trek.
+Although they occasionally venture into the forest or higher regions, you’ll unlikely see them during your trek.
 However, you might come across their tracks.

-During your climb, the focus shifts to smaller animals like monkeys, which are more commonly seen along the trails.
+During your climb, the focus shifts to smaller animals like monkeys, commonly seen along the trails.

 Monkeys are among the most common animals you’re likely to encounter on a Kilimanjaro climb.
 The rainforest belt is home to various Old World monkey species, and spotting them is a highlight for many trekkers.

-As you trek through the forest zone during your ascent and descent, keep an eye out for blue monkeys (also known as diademed monkeys), which are relatively bold and often seen near human activity.
-Additionally, watch for the shyer black-and-white colobus monkeys, known for their striking appearance and graceful movements among the trees.
+As you trek through the forest zone during your ascent and descent, watch for blue monkeys (also known as diademed monkeys), which are relatively bold and often seen near human activity.
+Watch for the shyer black-and-white colobus monkeys, known for their striking appearance and graceful movements among the trees.

 Kilimanjaro is home to several antelope species, including: